Yiling-J/piper/README.md

 author = settings.Author
 ```

-I want to have similar experience with Viper, so here comes this wrapper.
-And this is the Piper way:
+I want to have similar experience with Viper, so here comes this wrapper:

 ```go
 └── config